 From now on, it’s okay.
 You are forgiven.

 Every time the thought comes back, simply remind yourself that you have already been forgiven, so there’s no reason to feel bad anymore.
-Then push the thought away.
+Then move on to thinking about something else.

 This technique has worked wonders for me.
 As I go through my life now, I even try to forgive myself sooner.
 I try to do it almost immediately after something awkward or embarrassing happens, or at least within a few hours.